 "I'm a princess!" she announced as her mother pulled her away.

-"Where's that fucking dog?
+"Where's that motherfucking dog?
 I want my new Guitar Hero now!"
 Kevin whined.

 Soon, they passed an enormous cemetery, with a solemn funeral in progress.
 They stared at the mourners dressed in black and the cherrywood casket being lowered into the deep, silent ground.
 Next to it was a pink spray-painted rectangle.
 That rectangle was apparently a marking for the next grave to be dug.
-Courtney felt a shiver down her spine.
+Courtney felt a shiver down her spine and tightly grabbed Noah's hand.

 "Let's get outta here..." she said as the wind picked up, guiding the group onward.